SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 During the coding period I don't have any other commitment than GSoC.
 Thus I can easily give more than 40 hours per week for the project.

 My summer vacations end on July 20th (3 weeks before the deadline).
 Even after the vacations I am sure I can dedicate ~40 hours for the project (My classes account for ~24 hour a week).

+## GSoC

+### Have you participated previously in GSoC?
+When?
+Under which project?
+No, I have **not** participated in GSoC before.
+This is the first time I am participating in GSoC.

+### Are you also applying to other projects?
+**No** ,This is the **only project** and **SunPy is the only organization** that I am applying for.

+### Commitments
+I don't have any other internship or work during this summer.
+I have no plans for any vacations either.

+### Eligibility
+Yes, I am eligible to receive payments from Google.